RE: Sharing of User IDs and Passwords

 Although sharing accounts and passwords is often viewed as a way to get something done quickly, it is important that everyone understand the potential implications of doing so.
 For instance:

-- The borrower can get access to restricted areas, confidential information, run sensitive processes, and disregard clearly-defined controls.
+- The borrower can get access to restricted areas and confidential information, run sensitive processes, and disregard clearly-defined controls.

 - If the borrower’s computer is compromised, a cybercriminal can steal and reuse the credentials of the owner’s account.